ecartierlipn/neoveille2016/backend/corpus_crawler/dev_python3/readme.md

 This program will retrieve the RSS web sources defined in the Mysql table rssdata.RSS_INFO for the given language, retrieve for each item the metadata contained in the RSS feed, retrieve the whole web article, boiler-plate it (with Justext), analyse the textual parts linguistically (depending on the ling_pipeline parameter in the config file), and store the results (the annotated article and its metadata) in Apache Solr (in the collection defined in the config file : SOLR.solr_collection), and store the candidate neologisms in Mysql (database defined in the config file : MYSQL.db_neo).
 It also generates a log file in a log subdirectory (automatically created).

+If you like this program to retrieve corpora on a regular basis, please install it as a cron task.